 HOW IT FEELS:

-• UTI symptoms including burning when urinating and urgency
+• UTI symptoms, eg burning when urinating, urgency

 • Free-floating bacteria form a weak attachment to the bladder wall